PROFusion: Robust and Accurate Dense Reconstruction via Camera Pose Regression and Optimization: RELATED WORKS

 \subsection{Large 3D foundation models}

-DUSt3R~\cite{wang2024dust3r} was the first to leverage a large mixture of public datasets to train a so-called 3D foundation model, demonstrating that high-quality 3D reconstruction and remarkable generalization capability can emerge through the scaling laws.
-It triggered a surge of neural networks for geometric reasoning, quickly producing numerous research outcomes in areas such as keypoint matching~\cite{leroy2024grounding}, camera pose estimation~\cite{dong2025reloc3r}, and primarily multi-view 3D reconstruction~\cite{wang20253d,tang2025mv,yang2025fast3r,elflein2025light3r,wang2025continuous,liu2025slam3r,murai2025mast3r,wang2025vggt}.
+DUSt3R~\cite{wang2024dust3r} was the first to leverage a large mixture of public datasets to train a large geometric foundation model, demonstrating that high-quality 3D reconstruction and remarkable generalization capability can emerge through the scaling laws.
+It triggered a surge of neural networks for geometric reasoning, quickly producing numerous research outcomes in areas such as keypoint matching~\cite{leroy2024grounding}, camera pose estimation~\cite{dong2025reloc3r}, and multi-view 3D reconstruction~\cite{wang20253d,tang2025mv,yang2025fast3r,elflein2025light3r,wang2025continuous,liu2025slam3r,murai2025mast3r,wang2025vggt,keetha2025mapanything,cheng2025outdoor}.

 Among these works, SLAM3R~\cite{liu2025slam3r} is the only one compatible with point cloud input, and Reloc3r~\cite{dong2025reloc3r} provides the simplest yet most efficient approach for camera pose estimation.
 However, their predictions are only accurate up to unknown scale factors.
 This paper draws inspiration from point cloud embedding~\cite{liu2025slam3r} but utilizes metric point clouds obtained from depth scanning.
 By integrating this approach with camera pose regression~\cite{dong2025reloc3r}, we create a simple yet robust metric camera pose estimation network.